YairMSIl/challenge/design/next_steps.md

-- Put the research results, in md format, as an artifact in the agent's response
+- issue with cost tracker.
+It is showing, for global cost, the cost of a single request, the last one.
 -

 - cost tracker for the API to the agent (LLM) as well as any other external tool used - needs to be properly incorporated into the agent and reflect actual usage of tokens and not only user prompt and response.